As a forex trader, you should be aware that there’s a new virtual currency circulating around the internet known as a “bitcoin.”

 Of course, there are some hitches here and there when it comes to bitcoins.

 First, because it is decentralized, the bitcoin isn’t backed by any central bank.
 This could be problematic when it comes to the application of regulatory rules upon bitcoin forex trading account or eventually, the trading of BTC pairs.

 Second, this also creates problems in terms of client claims against brokers with regards to malpractice and/or trading errors.
 It may be hard to track from where the bitcoins come from, or if the broker is actually using “real” bitcoins.

-In any case, this is an interesting development that I’ll be keeping an eye on over the next couple of years.
-Who knows, it might even be a major game changer for the forex trading industry!
+In any case, this is an exciting development that I’ll be keeping an eye on over the next couple of years.
+Who knows, it might even be a major game-changer for the forex trading industry!